 Lucky, we live with amazing technology and this is a great example of bringing people together for an important occasion.
 It might not be the same as being there, but it is the next best thing.

-If you need our funeral live streaming services, especially during this difficult time, please do not hesitate to call Alan or Stu at 510 590 8532.
+If you’d like a consultation, please do not hesitate to call Alan or Stu at 510 590 8532.
 We are available at short notice and will create a memorable experience for your family and friends.